Georgette Bauerdorf

 Chapter 3 ~ The Hollywood Canteen

-The Canteen, built by Bette Davis, John Garfield and other Hollywood luminaries, recruited the aid of the motion picture craft unions to turn an old barn at Sunset Boulevard and Cahuenga Boulevard into a night spot for service men.
+The Canteen, built by Bette Davis, John Garfield and other Hollywood luminaries, recruited the aid of the motion picture craft unions to turn an old barn at Sunset Boulevard and Cahuenga Boulevard into a night spot for servicemen.
+The interior had a western motif, with wagon wheels hung from the ceiling with lanterns as light fixtures.
+The walls were covered with art work from studio cartoonists.
 The Hollywood Canteen opened on October 3, 1942 at 1451 North Cahuenga Boulevard and closed on Thanksgiving day, 1945.
 In less than three years of operation, nearly three million men and women in uniform visited the club.
 Georgette danced with the young soldiers and was generous with her time and money.
 She gave rides to the soldiers, often treated them to lunches and invited them into her home.

-The Hollywood Canteen catered to enlisted men, although officers were admitted.
+The Hollywood Canteen catered to enlisted men, although officers were admitted to an upstairs area.
 Most nights, two bands played and the volunteer hostesses danced with the soldiers.
 Almost every movie star in Hollywood donated his or her time and effort to make the experience memorable for men and women in uniform.
 The snack bar, which provided coffee, doughnuts, sandwiches and milk, all free of charge, was a popular spot.
 No alcohol was served or permitted in the club.

 Georgette and her good friend, June Zeigler, worked at the Times and volunteered Wednesday evenings at the Canteen.
 June was also friends with Doris Puckett, who worked at the Times and volunteered at the Canteen on Tuesday nights.
 Another friend, Shirley Burke, also worked at the Times and volunteered at the Canteen.